raspberrypilearning/target-practice-simplified/en/quiz1/question_1.md

   --- feedback ---

-  That's correct!
+  That's correct.
 Colours follow the RGB model.
 This colour has no R or G, but maximum B, so will be **blue**.

   --- /feedback ---